uilianries/imgui/About-the-IMGUI-paradigm.md

 - "Minimize setup and maintenance."
 - "Easy to use to create dynamic UI which are the reflection of a dynamic data set."

-While they don't constitute a definition of the IMGUI paradigm, they may give a good feeling of some of the advantages usually associated to the IMGUI paradigm.
+While they don't constitute a definition of the IMGUI paradigm, they may give a good intuition of some of the advantages usually associated to the IMGUI paradigm.

 ### History